In what has now become a traditional close to the Headfonics year we bring you what we consider to be the top gear we reviewed in 2016.

 Somehow, Mr. Roberts was able to mesh a metal chassis and foam earplug isolator that ended up almost breaking physics itself.
 This product blocks dangerous dB levels around you and also lets you hear the environment without it feeling overly muted.

 Such a feat has never been achieved in an isolator before that I am even aware of.
 This is the first noise-canceling plug that I’ve ever used that allowed me to stand right next to a 7 ft tall speaker at a concert and be unbothered by it, but then walk away to a more distant area and be able to hear people speaking around me.

 We don’t know how Davies achieved it, but he did it and we thank him dearly for it.

 There is no doubt that this Elear is the top dog at the $999 and under level.
 She is luxurious to boot, looks great, feels great, sounds great, is efficient and does not require much amping to get great sound out of, has incredible responsiveness to equalization, and can really pack a punch in terms of dynamics and physical impact.

 I am let down by the lack of staging width and height, but it is very hard for my ears to care too much when such an awesome depth of field and realism factor is present.
 The Elear is my Writer’s Choice pick for one of the best full-size headphones to come along in a very long time.

 Full Review: https://headfonics.com/2016/09/the-elear-by-focal/

-The product that I believe has brought most to the table, that really pulled me into what it does, why and how.
-The one of which I believe offers value that I couldn’t find anywhere else: Congratulations RME, the ADI-2 Pro is my winner 2016!
+The product that I believe has brought most to the table, really pulled me into what it does, why, and how.
+The one of which I believe offers value that I couldn’t find anywhere else: Congratulations RME, the ADI-2 Pro is my winner in 2016!